-This sheet demonstrates how you can use, modify and create a file that downloads selected currencies.
-After downloading the file you can quickly extract different currencies and copy the data into an excel file after clicking a couple of check boxes.
+This sheet demonstrates how you can use, modify and create a file that downloads a variety of selected currencies.
+The file works retrieving data from the internet and then putting the relevant data at the top of the sheet.
+You can download the file you can quickly extract different currencies and copy the data into an excel file after clicking a couple of check boxes.
 The file uses the workbooks.open method as well as multiple check boxes.

 The file that you can download below uses current exchange rates from https://transferwise.com/us/currency-converter/usd-to-EUR-rate.
 It formerly used the website http://www.xe.com/currencyconverter/convert/?From=USD&To=CHF but this website no longer allows you to scrape anything.